firstpixel/neural-network/README.md

-# Neural Network with Checkpointing
+# Neural Network with Checkpoint

 This project is a Python implementation of a feed-forward neural network originally written in C. It demonstrates: